-Interim clergy and lay ministers serving a congregation between permanent pastorates should be compensated as agreed upon by the individual and all church councils involved, taking into account the following:
+Interim clergy and lay ministers serving a congregation between permanent pastorates should be compensated as agreed upon by the individual and all church councils involved.
+The following should be considered:

 - 1. The parish activities to be assumed during the interim. - 2.
 The time needed to give leadership, including time of preparation. - 3.
 The remuneration given the past pastor and promised the future pastor. - 4.
 Mileage traveled to serve the parish. - 5.
 The benefits to be included in compensation, such as parsonage and pension.